-Appendix B: Expectations and Responsibilities of Members of the ACGIH $^{\! @}$ Biological Exposure Indices (BEI $^{\! @}$) Committee
+Appendix B: Expectations and Responsibilities of Members of the ACGIH® Biological Exposure Indices (BEI®) Committee

-- Each member is expected to make satisfactory progress toward completing Committee assignments, as documented in the meeting minutes. - Members are expected to attend the meetings of the Committee.
-The duration of these meetings is generally 2-3 days.
-Members are expected to read meeting materials prior to the meeting and come prepared to contribute to Committee discussions and decisions. - Members must comply with the confidentiality requirements of the Committee, and be willing to disclose conflicts of interest and other sources of possible bias. - Members are expected to interact in a collegial and professional manner. - Members with more than three years of tenure on the Committee are expected to mentor and otherwise assist more recently appointed members and, at the request of the Chair, serve as members of other ad hoc committees.
+- Each member is expected to make satisfactory progress toward completing Committee assignments, as documented in the meeting minutes.
+This includes the preparation of new or revised BEI Documentations, Feasibility Assessments (both long and short form) and educational products such as Webinars. - Productivity of documents and educational products is a difficult issue to quantitate as all documents and other activities are very dependent on the nature of the assignment and the degree of available literature.
+Productivity of individual members will be assessed by the BEI Committee Chair and Vice Chair in collaboration with the ACGIH Board Liaison. - Members are expected to attend in-person and virtual meetings of the Committee.
+The duration of these meetings is generally 1-2 days.
+Members are expected to read meeting materials prior to the meeting and come prepared to contribute to Committee discussions and decisions. - Members must comply with the confidentiality requirements of the Committee and ACGIH, and be willing to disclose conflicts of interest and other sources of possible bias. - Members are expected to interact in a collegial and professional manner. - Members with more than three years of tenure on the Committee are expected to mentor and otherwise assist more recently appointed members.